 You’ve been searching and searching for a good sweet potato stuffing recipe.
 Maybe you grew up eating potato stuffing in the Virgin Islands or you visited the islands and you had that sweet and savory side dish with the raisins and you just wish you had the recipe.
-Well, here is an authentic tasting recipe for Virgin Islands Potato Stuffing that you just have to try.
+Well, here’s an authentic tasting recipe for Virgin Islands Potato Stuffing that you just have to try.
+It’s healthier too.

 Before we get into the recipe let me tell you a few things.
 It has been on my “to do list” to write this recipe for potato stuffing for years.
 When it comes to Caribbean recipes, I always want to do it better than right.
 So here I am.